-The above discussion suggests that the non-localized potentials produce phase shift of the electron wave functions or electron states and will correspond to gauge fields introduced by gauge transformation of the second kind as can be seen from (16).
-Hence, we can recognize the state "no electron passes through pinhole 2 with the non-localized potentials" has the phase difference for the interference without electron charges.
+The above discussion suggests that the non-observable potentials produce phase shift of the electron wave functions or electron states and will correspond to gauge fields introduced by gauge transformation of the second kind as can be seen from (15).
+Hence, we can recognize the state "no electron passes through pinhole 2 with the nonobservable potentials" has the phase difference for the interference without electron charges.

-In the above expression for $|\psi_2\rangle$, there is no mathematical solution in usual Hilbert space.
-Therefore the state of "no electron passes through pinhole 2 with the non-localized potentials" must also be regarded as a vector with zero probability amplitude in indefinite metric Hilbert space and we can express the quantum state of the interference without quantum-superposition state.
+In the above expression for $|\psi_2\rangle$ , there is no mathematical solution in usual Hilbert space.
+Therefore the state of "no electron passes through pinhole 2 with the non-observable potentials" must also be regarded as a vector with zero probability amplitude in indefinite metric Hilbert space and we can express the quantum state of the interference without quantum-superposition state.

-Note that the calculation using the superposition state of (17) is valid in case of mixed state whose probability is statistical sense.
+Note that the calculation using the superposition state of (16) is valid in case of mixed state whose probability is statistical sense.
+The superposition states are convenient for application to interference phenomena, however the states do not reflect the right mechanism of nature, which means there are great possibility the quantum application using wave packet reduction of single photon and electron interference will be unavailable.

+VI.
 DISCUSSION

-uncertainty principle and the reduction of the wave packet
+A. uncertainty principle and the reduction of the wave packet

-By the existence of the non-localized potentials, Heisenberg's uncertainty principle can be explained independently of measurements.
+By the existence of the non-observable potentials, Heisenberg's uncertainty principle can be explained independently of measurements.
 In addition, the paradox of the reduction of the wave packet typified by "Schrödinger's cat" and "Einstein, Podolsky and Rosen (EPR)" [1, 2] can be solved, because the origins of both are quantum-superposition state.

-Former results insist the states of path 1 and 2 or pinhole 1 and 2 by Schrödinger picture are defined when the system is prepared expressed as a substantial single photon or electron and the non-localized potentials respectively and each state does not split off such as quantum-superposition state, which means there is no reduction of the wave packet.
+Former results insist the states of path 1 and 2 or pinhole 1 and 2 by Schrödinger picture are defined when the system is prepared expressed as a substantial single photon or electron and the non-observable potentials respectively and each state does not split off such as quantumsuperposition state, which means there is no reduction of the wave packet.

 "When the system is prepared" corresponds to immediately after the branching point of the optical MZI or the pinholes.
 Which path or pinhole does the photon or electron select is unpredictable but after the selection, the state is fixed instead of quantum-superposition state.
-The concept of these states is identical with mixed states rather than pure states formed by quantum-superposition, which suggests there is no concept of quantum-superposition state.
+The concept of these states is identical with mixed states rather than pure states formed by quantumsuperposition, which suggests there is no concept of quantum-superposition state.

-As for Heisenberg's uncertainty principle, we should recognize it as trade-offs derived from Fourier transform non-related to measurement, which correspond to the canonical commutation relation.
+As for Heisenberg's uncertainty principle, we can clearly recognize it as trade-offs derived from Fourier transform non-related to measurement, which correspond to the canonical commutation relation.

-zero-point energy
+B. zero-point energy

-If we calculate the equation (12) under vacuum instead of single photon, $\langle \zeta | \hat{a}^{\dagger} \hat{a} | \zeta \rangle = -\frac{1}{2}$ can eliminate zero-point energy as follows.
+If we calculate the equation (12) under vacuum instead of single photon, $\langle \zeta | \hat{a}^{\dagger} \hat{a} | \zeta \rangle = -\frac{1}{2}$ can eliminate zero-point energy on average as follows.

-$$= \frac{1}{2} + \langle \zeta|\hat{a}^{\dagger} \hat{a}|\zeta\rangle = \frac{1}{2} - \frac{1}{2} = 0$$ (20)
+$$= \frac{1}{2} - \frac{1}{2} + \frac{1}{2} \left( \langle 0|\zeta\rangle + \langle \zeta|0\rangle \right)$$